-In order to successfully complete your term of service, you must, at a minimum, serve 1,700 allowable hours.
-The service duration is August 5, 2024 - July 4, 2025.
+- Required pre-service training is from August 19, 2024 to August 31, 2024. - In order to successfully complete your term, you must, at a minimum, complete 1,700 allowable hours from September 1, 2024 to July 31, 2025.

-FoodCorps service members report to the designated supervisor at their service site.
+FoodCorps members report to the designated supervisor at their partner site.
 FoodCorps state and national staff provide additional guidance and oversight.

-Service members are expected to abide by rules of conduct set forth in their member contract and will be evaluated for performance twice during the term: at the midpoint and end of service.
-Performance is evaluated based on progress toward achieving goals set forth in your unique service plan as well as general professional conduct in the service environment.
-Service members who break the rules of conduct may be suspended and/or terminated at any time.
+FoodCorps members are expected to abide by rules of conduct set forth in their member contract and will be evaluated for performance twice during the term: at the midpoint and end of the term.
+Performance is evaluated based on progress toward achieving goals set forth in your unique plan as well as general professional conduct in the partner site environment.
+FoodCorps members who break the rules of conduct may be suspended and/or terminated at any time.

 FoodCorps is a proud member of the AmeriCorps network.
-All FoodCorps service members are full-time AmeriCorps members and are therefore bound by AmeriCorps rules and regulations, including abiding by AmeriCorps prohibited activities and ensuring that volunteers abide by prohibited activities, which can be found in your member contract and your FoodCorps Service Member Handbook.
-See www.americorps.gov for more information about AmeriCorps service.
+All FoodCorps members are full-time AmeriCorps members and are therefore bound by AmeriCorps rules and regulations, including abiding by AmeriCorps prohibited activities and ensuring that volunteers abide by prohibited activities, which can be found in your member contract and your FoodCorps Member Handbook.
+See www.americorps.gov for more information about AmeriCorps national service.

-All FoodCorps service members must pass a three-part background check to be eligible for service, including clearing the National Sex Offender Public Registry, state background checks in your state of service and residence at time of application, and an FBI criminal history check (fingerprint-based).
+All FoodCorps members must pass a three-part background check to be eligible for national service, including clearing the National Sex Offender Public Registry, state background checks in your state of service and residence at time of application, and an FBI criminal history check (fingerprint-based).
 This position includes access to vulnerable populations (individuals with disabilities, senior citizens, and/or youth).
-To successfully perform their duties, service members must be able to stand for extended periods of time to teach; supervise groups of children in- and outdoors; perform manual labor in the school garden, including digging, getting up and down, lifting garden equipment; aid children in the garden; coordinate and organize meetings; recruit and manage volunteers; and travel to and from National Orientation and Gatherings as required.
+To successfully perform their duties, FoodCorps members must be able to stand for extended periods of time to teach; supervise groups of children in- and outdoors; perform manual labor in the school garden, including digging, getting up and down, lifting garden equipment; aid children in the garden; coordinate and organize meetings; recruit and manage volunteers; and travel to and from National Orientation and Gatherings as required.